 With many sleigh ride options in the Park City area, we found Boulder Mountain Ranch was an excellent family choice.
 We have several small kids so having a sleigh ride that was exciting and not too long was important.
 The sleigh rides with Boulder Mountain last about 30 minutes, a perfect amount of time with kids.

-When: Sleigh Rides start at 5 pm and depart every 45 minutes.
+When: Various Times.
 I recommend going earlier so it’s warmer and lighter.
-Reservations are required - Go here to book.
+Reservations are required

 Dress: Dress WARM!
 Blankets are provided but the temperatures drop quickly at night.
 Hats, coats, and gloves are a MUST, and I recommend snow pants for kids too.